 AMD Ryzen 5 3500X

 The Ryzen 5 3500X is a 6 core CPU from AMD released in 2019.
-This chip has a very good overall score at 42% in our CPU benchmark.
-Our gaming benchmark shows that this CPU is a very good processor for gaming, with a score of 65%.
-As for multitasking and heavy workloads, the Ryzen 5 3500X scores 34% and 33% respectively.
+This chip has a very good overall score with 4161 points in our CPU benchmark.
+Our gaming benchmark shows that this CPU is a very good processor for gaming, with a score of 6597 points.
+As for multitasking and heavy workloads, the Ryzen 5 3500X scores 3390 points and 3252 points respectively.
 Indeed, this is a good rating for very heavy workloads.

 The Ryzen 5 3500X has 6 cores and 6 threads.
 This chip has no simultaneous multithreading support, as it has the same number of cores as threads.
 This AMD CPU has a clock speed of 3.6 GHz and a turbo speed of 4.1 GHz : a higher clock speed that can be reached when thermals and power delivery allow.
 This CPU has an unlocked multiplier and allows for overclocking.
 With adequate cooling and a good power supply, it's possible to run this CPU at a higher clock speed.